Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 _Source: [Password management frequently asked questions](https://docs.microsoft.com/en-us/azure/active-directory/authentication/active-directory-passwords-faq#password-reset)_

 ### Write-back to Active Directory (on-premises)
-SSPR gives you also the option to write-back the password to on-premises / Active Directory.
+SSPR gives you also the option to enable password writeback to on-premises / Active Directory.
 An detailed tutorial to [configure and enable the write-back option](https://docs.microsoft.com/en-us/azure/active-directory/authentication/tutorial-enable-sspr-writeback) is available on Microsoft Docs.

 All events of the SSPR write-back will be audited in the Application Eventlog (Source „PasswordResetService“) on the Azure AD Connect Servers: